Clery Act Compliance

 - IUPD on each campus will publish reports of crimes that have been reported to it in the Daily Crime Log for that campus.

-- IUPD will also maintain a fire log for each campus that operates an on campus student housing facility.
+- IUPD will also maintain a fire log for each campus that operates an on-campus student housing facility.
 The fire log is combined with the crime log and contains certain information about reported fires occurring within or on any on-campus student housing facility.
 Any member of the campus community who has knowledge of a fire that occurs within or on any on campus student housing facilities is required to report the incident to IUPD and INLOCC.

 - IU Public Safety will collect reports of Clery Act Crimes made to IUPD on each campus, to local law enforcement, and to CSAs.

-- Clery Act Crimes data by type;
+- Clery Act crime data;

-- Information on the handling of threats, emergencies and dangerous situations.
+- Information on the handling of threats, emergencies, and dangerous situations.

-- Indiana University’s Superintendent of Public Safety will notify via e-mail all currently enrolled students and all university employees of the availability of the Annual Security and Fire Safety Report, providing: (i) a statement of the report’s availability; (ii) a list and brief description of the information contained in the report; (iii) the exact URL (a direct link) for the website at which the report is available; and (iv) a statement that a paper copy of the Annual and Fire Safety Security Report is available without fee upon request.
+- Indiana University’s Superintendent of Public Safety or designee will notify via e-mail all currently enrolled students and all university employees of the availability of the Annual Security and Fire Safety Report, providing: (i) a statement of the report’s availability; (ii) a list and brief description of the information contained in the report; (iii) the exact URL (a direct link) for the website at which the report is available; and (iv) a statement that a paper copy of the Annual and Fire Safety Security Report is available without fee upon request.
 Requests may be made in writing (including email), by phone, or in person.

 - IU Public Safety will determine, on a case-by-case basis, whether and when to issue an Emergency Alert (designated in the federal regulations as “emergency notifications”) through the IU Notify system to the affected campus community.
 IU Public Safety may issue an Emergency Alert if a situation poses a confirmed significant emergency or dangerous situation involving an immediate threat to the health or safety of the campus community.